open-wc/open-wc/docs/docs/development/scoped-elements.md

 3. [with-scope](https://open-wc.org/scoped-elements/demo/with-scope/) [[code](https://github.com/open-wc/open-wc/tree/master/packages/scoped-elements/demo/with-scope)] This example successfully fixes the problem by using `ScopedElementsMixin` on both **Page A** and **Page B**.

-## How it works

-`ScopedElementsMixin` is mixed into your LitElement and via `static get scopedElements()` you define the tags and classes you wanna use in your elements template.
-Under the hood it changes your template so `<my-button>${this.text}</my-button>` becomes `<my-button-2748 data-tag-name="my-button">${this.text}</my-button-2748>`.

-Every auto-defined scoped elements gets a random\* 4 digits number suffix.
-This suffix changes every time to make sure developers are not inclined to use it the generated tag name as a styling hook.
-Additionally the suffix allows scoped-elements and traditional self-defined elements to coexist, avoiding name collision.

-\* it is actually a global counter that gets initialized with a random starting number on load

 ## Limitations

-1. You are force to use a polyfill (@webcomponents/scoped-custom-element-registry)[https://github.com/webcomponents/polyfills/tree/master/packages/scoped-custom-element-registry].
-2. Components imported via npm **SHOULD NOT** be self registering components.
+1. Components imported via npm **SHOULD NOT** be self registering components.
 If a shared component (installed from npm) does not offer an export to the class alone, without the registration side effect, then this component may not be used.
-E.g. every component that calls `customElement.define`.
+E.g. every component that calls `customElement.define`

    ```js
    export class MyEl { ... }